 Dealing with weeds in the garden?
 Their often persistent nature can make for a truly frustrating experience.
-In this short video, we share our top tactics for keeping weeds under control in your vegetable garden—without resorting to chemical killers.
+In this article (with video demo), we share our top tactics for keeping weeds under control in your vegetable garden—without resorting to chemical killers.

 From puny annual weeds that can be dispatched with a hoe to more troublesome perennials that need a more considered strategy, there are ways to win the war on weeds.

 Annual Versus Perennial Weeds